linjianxiang/Quad-drone-project/README.md

 # Quad-drone-project
-This project uses non-linear Back-stepping and non-linear state feedback control for Quad drone hovering
+This project uses non-linear Back-stepping and non-linear state feedback control for Quad drone hovering.

+Then implemented on Pixhaux 4